totango/discovery-agent/README.md

 ```

-You can also listen for service updates using the index of the last results.
-The call uses the MAX timeout for this call as described in the [Consul api](https://www.consul.io/docs/agent/http.html) which is 5 min.
+You can also listen for Consul service updates using the index of the last results.
+The call block until there is an update or the provided waitTimeoutInMs that was passed to the ConsulClientFactory was passed.

 ```java